janomach/the-hardisc/README.md

 Clock cycles since boot: 20670
 Clock cycles since boot: 27589
 ```
-**TRY IT:** enable SEE only in the predictor's group and check how the timing changes
+**TRY IT:** Enable SEE only in the predictor's group and check how the timing changes.

 If the *LOGGING>0*, the *tracer* module will print information from each pipeline stage.
 ```